 - Moderate brain injury – Moderate brain injuries usually result in loss of consciousness for 30 minutes to 24 hours, in addition to memory or concentration problems for up to seven days.
 These injuries also result in damages that can show up on imaging tests such as MRIs and CT scans.

 - Severe brain injury – Severe brain injuries usually result in extended loss of consciousness, coma, or other disorders of consciousness, lasting amnesia or memory/concentration problems, and persistent or permanent damage that shows up on CT scans or MRIs.
-Severe brain injury can often lead to serious, permanent physical disabilities, vegetative state, or death.
+Severe brain injury can often lead to serious, permanent physical disabilities, a vegetative state, or death.

 However, you should remember that these classifications only refer to the severity of the initial injury.
 Even “mild” brain injuries can later lead to serious or life-threatening conditions if left unmonitored and untreated.

 What Are the Signs of a Brain Injury After an Accident?

-Following any sort of accident or incident that could lead to a brain injury, the accident victim should be monitored or follow up with a doctor to watch out for the following symptoms.
-They should be given immediate medical attention if they begin to experience some of all of these symptoms:
+Following any sort of accident or incident that could lead to a brain injury, the accident victim should be monitored or followed up with a doctor to watch out for the following symptoms.

 - Loss of consciousness for several minutes to several hours